 Congratulations, you finished the documenting REST APIs section of the course.
-You’ve learned the core of documenting REST APIs.
-We haven’t covered publishing tools or strategies.
+You’ve learned about the core elements in REST API documentation.
+We haven’t covered publishing tools or strategies yet.
 Instead, this part of the course has focused on the creating content, which should always be the first consideration.

 Summary of what you learned

 During this part of the course, you learned the core tasks involved in documenting REST APIs.
-First, as a developer, you did the following:
+First, as a developer, you learned the following:

 - How to make calls to an API using curl and Postman